SAP-samples/btp-fiori-helloworld/docs/hellofiori/6_odatasources/6_2_1_northwind_orders.md

 Some helpful queries used in this tutorial <br>
 https://services.odata.org/V2/Northwind/Northwind.svc/Orders <br>
 https://services.odata.org/V2/Northwind/Northwind.svc/Orders(10248)/Order_Details <br>
-This service will be important, as we need a third table to get the productname for the ProductID <br>
+This service will be important, as we need a third table to get the product name for the ProductID <br>
 https://services.odata.org/V2/Northwind/Northwind.svc/Orders(10248)/Order_Details?$expand=Product <br>

-> Hint: You can check the database design and relations for example with [XOData (external link)](https://pragmatiqa.com/xodata/)
+> Hint: You can check the database design and relations, for example, with [XOData (external link)](https://pragmatiqa.com/xodata/)

 <br>